The agricultural engineering and biosystems engineering programs are accredited by the Engineering Accreditation Commission of ABET.

 Our Continuous Curricular Improvement Process

-- Agricultural Systems Technology Mission and Objectives Outcomes
+- Agricultural Systems Technology – Machine Systems

-- Industrial Technology Mission and Objectives Outcomes
+- Industrial Technology – Manufacturing

 We developed and implemented a novel assessment model based on Workplace Competencies– skills, attitudes and behaviors that students will need to be successful practicing professionals.
 These competencies are more than assessment metrics.
 They are integrated into the curriculum in the form of competency-based learning.

-In the fall of 2006, the agricultural engineering program successfully completed its most recent accreditation review.
-A team of ABET professionals visited the ISU College of Engineering and the ABE department in the end of October, 2006 for on-site inspection and discovery.
-We submitted our self-study report in June, 2006 for their review.
-This report was the basis of their evaluation.
+Engineering Degree Programs: ABET, Inc., is the premier global accreditor of college and university programs in engineering.
+In the fall of 2012, both the agricultural engineering program and the biological systems engineering program successfully completed an accreditation review.
+A team of ABET professionals visited the ISU College of Engineering and the ABE department in the end of October, 2012 for on-site inspection and discovery.
+We submitted our self-study report in June, 2012 for their review.
+The report was the basis of their evaluation.